In This Article

 Maintaining intestinal permeability is vital.
 This ensures that normal gastrointestinal function is carried out effectively.

 Various structures make up the intestinal lining or barrier of the gut.
-It has a mucus layer overlying the intestinal epithelium or the outer layer of the intestines.
+It has a mucus layer overlying the intestinal epithelium (outer layer of the intestines).